 This one is a tricky one.
-I do believe in being a good neighbour, but some people think that because you are always at home, it means that you have all the time in the world to relax with them, run errands for them, or just basically be at their beck and call.
+I do believe in being a good neighbor, but some people think that because you are always at home, it means that you have all the time in the world to relax with them, run errands for them, or just basically be at their beck and call.
 Do you remember how much your one hour is worth?
 Well, each minute that you spend during your work time, doing less than work, it means you are not making, nor saving money.
 So the next time a family member or friend wants you to do something, think carefully about the worth of your time.

 Use up Your Down Times

 A lot of people vouch for doing online surveys since they have time at home.
 I can’t say I have had much luck with doing this, except for with QMEE.
-This one has given me something to look forward to each day when I take my 20 minutes mid-morning break, and my 30 minute lunch break.
+This one has given me something to look forward to each day when I take my 20 minutes mid-morning break and my 30-minute lunch break.
 At first, all I did after I got the QMEE extension on my laptop, was just search the online stores like Ebay, Amazon, Missguided etc for items like ‘ladies jeans’ and I would just see a small amount of money by the browser extension!
 All I had to do was select ‘send to Paypal’.
 Guess what, I have only ever bought one item doing this search and I have made hundreds in a short time.

-Nowadays, they send me online surveys (which pay a little more than the virtual shopping).
+Nowadays, they send me online surveys (which pay a little more than virtual shopping).
 Depending on how much time I had, I would do one or two surveys and send the cash over to my Paypal account.
 Remember to decide first which one is worth more: doing the surveys, or doing your actual work.

 Life is certainly sweet when you can stay from the comfort of your own home and make a living, saving for life’s comforts, a rainy day, or for whatever you want.
-You do want to make sure however, that you do use these little tips above to help you to save even more than you are saving at the moment.
+You do want to make sure, however, that you do use these little tips above to help you to save even more than you are saving at the moment.